-The final score may say a victory by 23 points but it was a lot closer than that as the Buckeyes defeated the Indiana Hoosiers 49-26.
+The final score may say a victory by 23 points, but it was a lot closer than that as the Buckeyes defeated the Indiana Hoosiers 49-26.
 Dwayne Haskins put on another show by passing for 455 yards and six touchdowns, but he also had two interceptions.
 Both interceptions came when the Hoosiers were still within striking distance.
 It will be interesting to see how he responds in a tight situation against a team that actually has a defense.
-What also has to be concerning for OSU fans was the way in which Indiana was able to easily pass the ball.
+What also has to be concerning for OSU fans was how Indiana was able to easily pass the ball.
 Allowing 322 passing yards has to be frustrating for a defense that is littered with high school all-Americans and five-star talent.
 Safety Jordan Fuller had five tackles and one fumble recovery for the defense.
-Indiana usually plays OSU tough, so maybe it was just a matter of that, or it could be a sign of unfavorable things to come against a team that is more balanced.
+Indiana usually plays OSU tough, so maybe it was just a matter of that, or it could be a sign of unfavorable things to come against a more balanced team.

 Penn State Nittany Lions 4-1 (1-1)